-That is why, tonight, I turn to the American people and ask not only for your prayers, but also for your strength and your support...for your voice and for your vote.
+That is why, tonight, I turn to the American people and ask not only for your prayers, but also for your strength and your support, for your voice and for your vote.
 I come before you with a two-year record of performance, without your mandate.
-I offer you a four-year pledge of greater performance, with your mandate.
+I offer you a four-year pledge of greater performance with your mandate.

-As Governor Al Smith used to say, "Let's look at the record."
+As Governor Al Smith used to say, 'Let's look at the record."
 Two years ago, inflation was 12 percent.

-Sales fell off, plants shut down, thousands were being laid off every week.
+Sales were off, plants were shut down, thousands were being laid off every week.
 Fear of the future was throttling down our economy and threatening millions of families.

-Let's look at the record since August 1974.
+Let's look at the record since August of 1974.
 Inflation has been cut in half.

-Payrolls are up, profits are up, production is up, purchases are up.

-Since the recession was turned around, almost four million of our fellow Americans have found new jobs or got their old jobs back.
-This year more men and women have jobs than ever before in the history of the United States.
+Payrolls are up.
+Profits are up.
+Production is up.
+Purchases are up.
+Since the recession was turned around, almost 4 million of our fellow Americans have found new jobs or got their old jobs back.
+This year, more men and women have jobs than ever before in the history of the United States.